-20 A Commercial Mobile Radio Service (CMRS) carrier that is not subject to certain slamming regulations is not required to certify that it will document and resolve all slamming complaints that might be served on either the filer or any of its affiliated legal entities that also are not subject to the slamming regulations.
+21 A Commercial Mobile Radio Service (CMRS) carrier that is not subject to certain slamming regulations is not required to certify that it will document and resolve all slamming complaints that might be served on either the filer or any of its affiliated legal entities that also are not subject to the slamming regulations.

-21 For purposes of this certification, the term "insolvent" means either unable to pay debts when due or having liabilities greater than assets.
+$^{^{22}}$ For purposes of this certification, the term "insolvent" means either unable to pay debts when due or having liabilities greater than assets.
 See 11 U.S.C. § 101(32).

-- Filer identification in Block 1

 - Regulatory contact information in Block 2-A

 - Agent for service of process in Block 2-B

 - FCC registration information in Block 2-C

 Filers must also submit revised worksheets if they discover an error in their revenue data.
 Since companies generally close their books for financial purposes by the end of March, such filers should base the April filing on closed books.
 In filing a revised Worksheet, filers should not include routine out-of-period adjustments to revenue data unless such adjustments would affect a reported amount by more than ten percent.
 To file revised revenue data, filers must complete Blocks 3, 4, 5, and 6.
-Filers must submit any revised Worksheet that would result in decreased contributions by March 31 of the year after the original filing due date.22
+Filers must submit any revised Worksheet that would result in decreased contributions by March 31 of the year after the original filing due date.23

 Filers should not file revised revenue information to reflect mergers, acquisitions, or sales of operating units.
 If a filer that submitted a Form 499-A no longer exists, its successor company is responsible for continuing to make assessed contribution or true-up payments, if any, for the funding period and must notify the Form 499 Data Collection Agent.
 If the operations of an entity ceased during the previous calendar year and are now part of a successor, the successor must include the previous calendar year revenues of the now-defunct entity with its own Worksheet.
+Thus, it is the successor company's responsibility to ensure that the revenues for both companies for the previous calendar year are accounted for in their entirety.
 The entity that ceased operations may owe, or its successor may owe, additional universal service contributions or may be due refunds, depending on how its FCC Form 499-A Worksheet compares to previously filed FCC Form 499-Q Worksheets.
 Such entities are not liable for TRS, LNP, or NANPA contributions for the upcoming year.
 Check the appropriate boxes on Line 603 and write "Not in business as of filing date" on the explanation line.